21 Healthiest Fruits To Eat According to a Nutritionist in 2025

 19. Mango

 If you’re looking for one of the healthiest fruits that’ll keep you feeling full, make it mango.
-As the American Heart Association explains, mango keeps you full due to its fiber content and can be a great healthy fruit to add to your diet if you're trying to lose weight.
+As the American Heart Association explains, mango's fiber content helps promote satiety, making it a great choice for weight management.

-Additionally, according to the Cleveland Clinic, eating mango can improve gut health, help lower cholesterol, and even boost skin and hair health.
-And, at around 60 calories per 100 grams, you can enjoy this fruit daily if desired without worrying about making a big dent in your daily calorie intake.
+Additionally, according to the Cleveland Clinic, eating mango can support gut health and may help maintain healthy cholesterol levels.
+At around 60 calories per 100 grams, they’re a nutrient-dense fruit you can enjoy regularly without significantly impacting your daily calorie intake.

 Mango Nutritional Info (per 100-gram serving)